An Exact Connection between two Solvable SDEs and a Nonlinear Utility Stochastic PDE: Introduction

-Another main contribution of this paper is a connection between two solvable SDEs and the utility SPDEs early established.
-In particular, given a volatility vector $\gamma$ such that $\gamma_x(t,x)=-xU_{xx}\kappa^*_t(x)+\nu^*_t(U_x(t,x))$, we show the existence and uniqueness of a solution to the fully nonlinear second order SPDE from that of a pair of SDE's.
-In any case this represents an interesting result in the theory of stochastic partial differential equations.\\
+To the best of our knowledge, the characterization of strictly concave increasing random fields, satisfying Inada's conditions, from SDEs have neither studied in details nor established in the literature.
+Moreover, the fully nonlinear utility stochastic PDE's established in this paper and satisfied by forward utilities and their dual have not been established in a general way.
+Furthermore, there is no general consistent utilities construction proposed in the literature, expect the case of power or exponential type, or decreasing utilities.
+Another main contribution of this paper is a connection between two solvable SDEs and the utility SPDE early established.
+In particular, given a volatility vector $\gamma$ such that $\gamma_x(t,x)=-xU_{xx}\kappa^*_t(x)-U_x(t,x)\eta^{\cal R}_t+U_x(t,x)\nu^*_t(U_x(t ,x))$ (where $\eta^\sR$ is the market risk prime), we show the existence and uniqueness of a solution to the fully nonlinear second order SPDE from that of a pair of SDE's.
+In any case this, represents an interesting result in the theory of stochastic partial differential equations.\\

-The paper is organized as follows, we give the definition of consistent dynamic utilities.
-Then, in order to study the HJB Stochastic PDE, we give more precisions on the market model.
-In Section \ref{SPDE}, we introduce the useful Itô-Ventzel formula and we provide the dynamics of consistent utilities and a closed form for the optimal policy and we give an example of consistent utility obtained by combining a standard utility function with some positive processes.
-In Section \ref{Duality}, we study the dual process and establish a duality identity.
-In Section \ref{TCN}, we show the stability of the notion of consistent utility by a change of numeraire.
-In Section \ref{FlowSPDE}, we present our new approach and the main results of this work.